Shadow Thief: Aviva Metula

-In The New 52 reboot, a female Shadow Thief was introduced.
+In 2011, The New 52 rebooted the DC universe.
+A female Shadow Thief was introduced.

 In Stargirl's origin story, Shadow Thief was taking hostages to draw out a superhero.
-She managed to rout out Shadow Thief.
-When Stargirl returned home, she found that Shadow Thief arrived first, killed her brother, and wounded Barbara and Ted.
+When Stargirl returned home, she found that Shadow Thief arrived first, killed Courtney's brother, and wounded her mother Barbara.
 Stargirl used this trauma to become a better superhero.

 During the Forever Evil storyline, it is revealed that this version of Shadow Thief is a former agent of Mossad named Aviva Metula.
 Metula wears a suit of armor called the Shadow Skin that gives her powers.
 She became Shadow Thief to kill alien invaders, making her a dangerous foe for Hawkman.
-When Steve Trevor heads to the White House to find the President, he encounters Shadow Thief, Deathstroke, and Copperhead.